The Kit: Everything You Need to Run Without Electronics

 The lead line

 A weighted line marked at depth intervals, with a cavity at the base of the lead filled with tallow to sample the seabed.
 Construction and use are covered in full in The Lead Line — Depth Sounding.
-The short version: a cast of the lead gives you two pieces of information simultaneously — depth and bottom type — that together place you on the chart with a precision no other instrument can match in the shallow tidal waters of the North Sea, Channel, and Baltic.
+The short version.
+A cast of the lead gives you two pieces of information at once.
+Depth, and bottom type.
+Together they place you on the chart with a precision no other instrument can match in the shallow tidal waters of the North Sea, Channel, and Baltic.

-Making the lead: five to ten pounds of cast lead in a pear or cylindrical shape, with an arming cavity of about two centimetres diameter at the base and a ring eye at the top for the line.
-The line: braided polyester, twenty-five fathoms minimum, marked by feel in the traditional system or by coloured whippings in metric.
-The tallow or soft grease for arming: any chandlery stocks proprietary arming compound; ordinary tallow candle or cooking lard works.
+Making the lead.
+Two options.
+The traditional cast lead in a pear or cylindrical shape, with an arming cavity at the base and a ring eye at the top for the line.
+Or, the version I use, a length of M16 threaded bar stacked with nuts and washers to the required weight, which costs about ten pounds in materials and works equally well in the small-craft waters this collection addresses.
+The line.
+Hard-laid hemp or manila, twenty-five fathoms minimum, marked by feel in the traditional system or by coloured whippings in metric.
+The tallow or soft grease for arming.
+Any chandlery stocks proprietary arming compound.
+Ordinary tallow candle or cooking lard works.

-The lead line costs less than twenty pounds to make from materials available at any chandler and hardware shop.
-It will outlast every electronic instrument aboard.
+The lead line will outlast every electronic instrument aboard.

 The chip log

-Total materials cost: under ten pounds.
+Total materials cost is under ten pounds.
 A chip log properly made and calibrated against a known distance provides a speed input to the DR plot that is objective, repeatable, and independent of every electronic system aboard.

 The kamal

-Construction and calibration are covered in full in Finding Your Latitude Without Instruments.
-The instrument that Arab navigators used to cross the Indian Ocean, that Pacific navigators refined into the ey-ass measurement of Polaris height, that Tristan Gooley demonstrated with an Omani dhow crew during a passage described in How to Read Water — is made from card and string and costs nothing at all.
+Construction and calibration are in full in Finding Your Latitude Without Instruments.
+The instrument Arab navigators used to cross the Indian Ocean, that Pacific navigators refined into the ey-ass measurement of Polaris height, that Tristan Gooley demonstrated with an Omani dhow crew during a passage described in How to Read Water, is made from card and string and costs nothing at all.

 The logbook